 Riding distance – up to 77km / 47 miles

 Today has a relaxed start and after a hearty breakfast we drive the incredibly scenic highway to nearby Lake Tekapo, known for its turquoise blue waters.
 There is an optional walk (or cycle for the very fit) to the Mt.
 John lookout with its spectacular views of the lake and surrounding mountains; or take a relaxing soak in the local hot springs (own expense).
-Today’s ride starts on a quiet road alongside the hydro-canal system.
 The vast MacKenzie Basin with its views of Mt Cook and the Southern Alps provide an awesome backdrop as you ride.
-We continue on a gradual climb to Mt Cook (traffic and winds permitting) with the view getting more expansive as you get close to the mountains.
+We continue onto Mt Cook and enjoy riding the quiet hydro canal roads, with the view getting more expansive as you get close to the mountains.

 This morning we have the option to take a break from the bike and do some hiking in the lee of Mount Cook.
 Options include a three hour flat walk to the Hooker Glacier terminal lake or the shorter Tasman Glacier walk.
 New Zealand’s highest mountain dominates the region with its steep glacial slopes often providing a spectacular sideshow of avalanches.
 The prevailing wind should speed us along as the afternoon finds us cycling on the gradual downhill from Mt Cook towards beautiful Lake Ohau and our lodge accommodation for tonight.